 - FACT: More than 70% of pregnant or parenting teenagers are beaten by their boyfriends.

-Both females and males are victims, but girls and boys are abusive in different ways.
-And it can happen no matter where you live, what your family’s income level is, what your race or religion is, and whether you are straight or LGBTQ.
+It can happen no matter where you live, your family’s income level, your race or religion, your gender identity, gender expression, or sexual orientation (straight or LGBQ/T).
 There are some great websites and resources listed below where you can learn more about these issues and where you can turn for help for yourself or someone you know.

 No matter how old you are, there are state and federal laws designed to protect you if someone has physically or sexually hurt you or threatened or put you in fear.
 You deserve to have a safe place to live, go to school and have fun.